Strengthen your skills as an instructor while you build a strong foundation on the practices and possibilities of music.

 This certificate in music theory pedagogy offers specialized study in music theory to help prepare students to teach undergraduate courses in fundamentals, harmony, musicianship and basic form analysis.
 Completion of this certificate indicates the student is prepared to offer instruction in basic music theory at the college level.

-The certificate may be pursued concurrently with enrollment in a master's degree program or doctoral degree program in the School of Music, Dance and Theatre.
+The certificate is intended to be pursued concurrently with enrollment in a master's degree program or doctoral degree program in the School of Music, Dance and Theatre.

 At A Glance